apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/BuildingTheExamples.md

 Configure the Icarus Swift language support extension to use a Swift nightly toolchain.
 See <doc:DownloadingTheTools> for instructions on how to install a nightly toolchain.

-Use the Menu bar to navigate to the extension library Extension > Extension Library or press Cmd+Shift+2.
+Navigate to the extension library using the Extension > Extension Library menu bar item or press Cmd+Shift+2.
 Select the Icarus extension, then select the Settings panel.
 Finally, select the "Toolchain: Custom" option and provide a full path to your nightly toolchain in the "Custom Toolchain Path" field.

 @Image(source: "nova-icarus-configuration", alt: "A screenshot of the Icarus extension settings in Nova with \"Custom\" selected.")